cpuguy83/blog/_posts/2014-11-18-data-only-container-madness.md

 In the above example, the command the data-only container ends up running is `/bin/sh -c '/bin/echo Data-only container for mydb'`.
-This makes the data-only container relatively easy to grep for, and also gives a good clue, based on the command being run in the container, what the contianer is actually for.
+This makes the data-only container relatively easy to grep for, and also gives a good clue, based on the command being run in the container, what the container is actually for.